lavaclient/lavaclient/README.md

 - [Lavaclient REST](https://npmjs.com/lavaclient-rest-plugin)

 Have you made any plugins?
-If so tell us in our [discord server](https://discord.gg/BnQECNd)!
+If so, open a [pull-request](https://github.com/Lavaclient/lavaclient/pulls).

 ## Example usage